mysticcoders/www/_drafts/build-a-fast-api-with-bottlepy.md

 There are times when you need to plan out a giant undertaking, get several engineers on board, and develop a carefully crafted API.
 When you're staring down an existing python app that you need to provide access to via REST calls, there's [bottle][bottle].

 Our intention here will be a simple one, how to build an API with the python microframework [bottle][bottle].
+We'll build an app that

 Outline:
 - Installation and initial configuration